david-leadtech/dataform-github-agent/CURSOR_INTEGRATION.md

 1. **Ask Cursor's AI:**
    ```
-   "Use the dataform-github-agent to create a new staging table for user events"
+   "Use the data engineering copilot to create a new staging table for user events"
    ```

 2. **Cursor will:**